lahin31/ts-data-structures-and-algorithms/searching/binary-search/README.md

 ## Pseudocode
 ```
-start a loop until the condition is true, left <= right
+start a loop until the left <= right  is true
     mid = (left + right) / 2;
     if the value of arr[mid] is equal to the desired value
         return mid